Dumalneg: Tourism

 There are few attractions in Dumalneg.
 Mainly the Bolo River, locally known as "Ar-ar-o", the place where peoples of Bangui and Pagudpud also going in the said river.
 Also the view of the mountains of Vintar are considered also the town's attraction.

+Education

+The Bangui Schools District Office governs all public and private elementary and high schools within the Municipality of Dumalneg.